Funkadelic

-Funkadelic was an American funk rock band formed in Plainfield, New Jersey, in 1968 and active until 1982.
-The band and its sister act Parliament, both led by George Clinton, pioneered the funk music culture of the 1970s.
-Initially formed as a backing band for Clinton's vocal group the Parliaments, Funkadelic eventually pursued a heavier, more psychedelic rock-oriented sound.
+Funkadelic was an American funk rock band formed in Plainfield, New Jersey in 1968 and active until 1982.
+As one of the two flagship groups of George Clinton's P-Funk collective, they helped pioneer the funk music culture of the 1970s.
+Funkadelic initially formed as a backing band for Clinton's vocal group the Parliaments (later the full-fledged band Parliament), but eventually pursued a heavier, psychedelic rock-oriented sound in their own recordings.
 They released acclaimed albums such as Maggot Brain (1971) and One Nation Under a Groove (1978).

 History

 Background

-The group that would become Funkadelic was formed by George Clinton in 1964, as the unnamed backing section for his doo wop group The Parliaments while on tour.
+The group that would become Funkadelic was formed by George Clinton in 1964, as the unnamed backing section for his doo wop group the Parliaments while on tour.
 The band originally consisted of musicians Frankie Boyce, Richard Boyce, and Langston Booth plus the five members of the Parliaments on vocals.
 Boyce, Boyce, and Booth enlisted in the Army in 1966, and Clinton recruited bassist Billy Bass Nelson and guitarist Eddie Hazel in 1967, then added guitarist Tawl Ross and drummer Tiki Fulwood.
 The name "Funkadelic" was coined by Nelson after the band relocated to Detroit.
-By 1968, because of a dispute with Revilot, the record company that owned "The Parliaments" name, the ensemble began playing under the name Funkadelic.
+By 1968, because of a dispute with Revilot, the record company that owned the Parliaments' name, the ensemble began playing under the name Funkadelic.

 Psychedelic era

 As Funkadelic, the group signed to Westbound in 1968.
 Around this time, the group's music evolved from soul and doo wop into a harder guitar-driven mix of psychedelic rock, soul and funk, much influenced by the popular musical (and political) movements of the time.
-Jimi Hendrix, Sly Stone, The MC5, and Vanilla Fudge were major inspirations.
+Jimi Hendrix, Sly Stone, the MC5, and Vanilla Fudge were major inspirations.
 This style later evolved into a tighter guitar and horns-based funk (circa 1971–75), which subsequently, during the height of Parliament-Funkadelic success (circa 1976–81), added elements of R&B and electronic music, with fewer psychedelic rock elements.
 The band made their first live television performance on Say Brother on October 7, 1969.
 They played a jam with songs "Into My Own Thing" (Sly and the Family Stone cover), "What Is Soul?", "(I Wanna) Testify", "I Was Made to Love Her" (Stevie Wonder cover), "Friday Night, August 14th" and "Music for My Mother".

 The group's self-titled debut album, Funkadelic, was released in 1970.
 The credits listed organist Mickey Atkins plus Clinton, Fulwood, Hazel, Nelson, and Ross.
-The recording also included the rest of the Parliaments singers (still uncredited because of contractual concerns), several uncredited session musicians then employed by Motown, as well as Ray Monette (of Rare Earth) and future P-Funk mainstay Bernie Worrell.
+The recording also included the rest of Parliament's singers (still uncredited because of contractual concerns), several uncredited session musicians then employed by Motown, as well as Ray Monette (of Rare Earth) and future P-Funk mainstay Bernie Worrell.